Your Leadership Team Argues About Everything. Here's Why.

 Monday's leadership meeting ended in shouting.
 Your CTO wants to hire 5 more engineers for new features.
 Your CFO is blocking all hiring until profit margins improve.
 Your CMO needs budget for a product launch.
 Nobody can agree on what matters most.

 You've tried team-building exercises, communication workshops, even personality tests.
 Nothing works because you're treating the symptom, not the disease.
-Your leadership team isn't dysfunctional — they're operating without a shared decision-making framework.
+Your leadership team isn't dysfunctional.
+They're operating without a shared decision-making framework.
 The solution isn't better communication; it's absolute clarity on what success looks like and how you'll measure it.

 Product wants new features, marketing demands campaigns, finance needs profitability, and operations requires stability.
 Every leadership meeting becomes a battle of priorities, with each department defending their territory.
 The natural response is to blame personality differences or communication styles.